Floating Motors Reinvents Legendary Cars In Floating Form

 For the moment, five models have been created by the company, based on cult vehicles such as the Fiat 500 (Dolce) or the Mini Cooper (Mini Mare).
 And Floating Motors isn’t ruling out any options for its upcoming projects, with even the Mercedes-Benz 300 SL or the famous Volkswagen Kombi bus.

 For the moment, this is still all at project stage.
 Each vehicle would require eight to 12 months of preparation.
-Prices are currently announced at $30,000 to $220,000.
+Prices are currently announced at US$30,000 to US$220,000.

 (Photos courtesy of Floating Motors)